numba/llvmlite/docs/source/user-guide/binding/initialization-finalization.rst

 * .. function:: initialize()

-     Initialize the LLVM core.

      **Deprecated.** Initialize the LLVM core.

-     This function is deprecated and will raise a RuntimeError when called.
+     This function is deprecated and will raise a :class:`RuntimeError` when called.
 LLVM initialization is now handled automatically and no longer requires explicit initialization calls.
 Remove calls to this function and check for other behavioral changes that may have occurred due to LLVM